SUBMISSION DEADLINE: 3 JUNE 2014, 23:59 UTC/GMT

 Can I contact members of the Technical Papers Committee with questions?

 The Technical Papers Chair selects the committee with several goals in mind, including: coverage of areas in which we anticipate submissions, getting some "old hands" who have been on the committee before, bringing some new folks into the process, recruiting people who will work well together and treat papers with respect and enthusiasm, and getting representation from diverse communities.
-If you'd like to participate, send email to the Technical Papers Chair and tell us about yourself and your areas of expertise.
+If you would like to participate, please email the Technical Papers Chair and tell us about yourself and your areas of expertise.

-I've volunteered to be on the committee for three years now, and I've never been chosen.
-What's up with that?
+I have volunteered to be on the committee for three years now, and I have never been chosen.
+Why is that?

 Just what sort of workload is involved in being on the Technical Papers Committee?

-What do I get for all the work that I'll be doing as a committee member?
+What do I get for all the work that I will be doing as a committee member?

-In material terms, you get a deep discount when registering for SIGGRAPH Asia 2013.
-You also receive the recognition of your colleagues, the gratitude of authors, and the sense of satisfaction that comes from knowing you've given something back to the organization that helps disseminate research in graphics.
+In material terms, you get a deep discount when registering for SIGGRAPH Asia 2014.
+You also receive the recognition of your colleagues, the gratitude of authors, and the sense of satisfaction that comes from knowing you have given something back to the organization that helps disseminate research in graphics.

 To whom should I send questions about the papers submission and review process?